Blake-/cyber-security-podcasts/README.md

-# cyber-security-podcasts

-A big list of IT Security / Cybersecurity Podcasts
+# A big list of IT Security / Cybersecurity Podcasts

 Tanya Janca ([@shehackspurple](https://twitter.com/shehackspurple/s)) asked on [The Twitters](https://twitter.com/shehackspurple/status/1341920266021027842) The other day `"What are your favourite security podcasts?
 Name as many as you want. :-D"` and there was a HUGE response.
 I pulled out all the links I could and collected them here.
 Let me know if I missed your favorite.